gurukasi-2006/quantica-lang-local/README.md

 - Match expressions incomplete (use if/elif/else)
 - Try/finally not implemented (try/catch works)
 - JIT mode experimental (use interpreter or AOT)

+⭐ If you like this project, consider giving it a star!